Bhutan Cultural Tour-7 days

 What Is Not Included

 Hotels in Bhutan are approved and classified by the government as grade A, B and C. These government approved hotels are equivalent to 3-4 star hotels elsewhere.
-Based on availability at the time of your booking, we provide grade A hotels and B category hotels in Bhutan Cultural Tour-7 days.
-We use A category hotel in Paro and Thimpu.
-We use Hotel Tashi Namgay Resort or similar in Paro and Hotel Migmar or similar in Thimpu.
-We use Meri Puensum Resort or similar (B category) in Punaka.
-Since the Bhutan Cultural Tour is designed on twin sharing basis, you share room with your fellow traveler but in case you prefer single rooms we charge USD 300 as single supplement.
+Based on availability at the time of booking, we will be accommodated in A grade hotels in Paro and Thimpu and B grade hotel in Punakha.
+We use Tashi Namgay Resort or similar in Paro, Hotel Migmar in Thimpu and Meri Puensum Resort in Punakha.
+All accommodations are on a twin-shared basis.
+Single supplement will be served on request and will cost USD 420.

 Day to Day Itinerary

-After breakfast, hike to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most monastery situated at 3180 meters.
+After breakfast, we hike for 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
 Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
-Lunch will be served in the Cafeteria Restaurant located about halfway up on the mountain.
-The monastery is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
-After having explored the monastery, you will hike down to the valley floor.
-This evening you transfer to Thimphu, the capital of Bhutan.
-Overnight in Thimphu.
+Lunch will be served in the Cafeteria Restaurant, located about halfway up the mountain.
+After having explored the monastery, we hike down to the valley floor.
+This afternoon, we will drive to Thimphu, and spend the night.

-In the morning, you will spend some time in exploring the typical Wangduephodrang town.
-The nearby villages are known for their slate and stone carvings.
-You will then drive to Gangtey through dense forests of oak trees and rhododendrons.
-Gangtey is a beautiful place surrounded by snowcapped mountains in the distance with a landscape of rolling hills and green meadows.
-It is situated at an altitude of 2900m.
-From Gangtey, one can closely view the picturesque Black Mountain ranges as well as the beautiful Phobjikha valley, the winter habitat of the black-necked cranes.
+In the morning, we explore the beautiful town of Wangduephodrang.
+This village and its nearby villages are knows for their slate and stone carvings.
+Then we drive through dense oak and rhododendron forests to Gangtey, a beautiful village surrounded by amazing snowcapped mountains.
+From here, we enjoy views of the picturesque Black Mountain ranges as well as the beautiful Phobjikha valley, the winter habitat of the black-necked cranes.
 Gangtey Monastery is perched atop a small hill that rises from the valley floor.
-You will explore Phobjikha villages.
-Later in the evening, you drive back to Punakha.
-Overnight in Punakha.
+We explore Phobjikha villages before driving back to Punakha for an overnight stay.

-After early breakfast, drive to airport for departure.
-Today you bid farewell to the Himalayan Kingdom and her friendly people.
+Today we bid farewell to the tiny Himalayan Kingdom and her friendly people.
+After early breakfast, we leave Thimpu for Paro airport which will take us around 1 hour.
 Druk Air generally departs in the early morning to avoid adverse weather conditions.
-Therefore, after taking breakfast, we transfer you to the airport in the morning depending on the flight schedule and your destination.
-Our representative will bid you farewell.
+Therefore, after breakfast, we will be taken to the airport in the morning for final departure.

 Equipment and Packing List